 Plants are rich in phytosterols, compounds proved to dramatically reduce the bad cholesterol, by inhibiting absorption in the gut, and reducing the production of cholesterol in the liver.

 One common phytosterol, beta sitosterol also has an extremely beneficial effect on prostatitis, a very unpleasant condition reducing urine flow.

 Oranges are the second richest source of fruit beta sitosterol; 17mg per 100g of edible orange.
 Only avocados have more, in fact by a factor of four.
 A typical California avocado weighing 173 grams would contain 132mg beta sitosterol, the recommended dose for men suffering from prostate problems.

 Eaten naturally in food, phytosterols have no side effects.
 However, synthetic beta sitosterol is nasty stuff; nausea, constipation, diarrhea, gas and indigestion are common side effects, and has also been linked to a loss of libido and erectile dysfunction.
-I'd rather eat avocados and oranges juice facts.
+I'd rather eat avocados and and swallow these oranges juice facts.

 In these perambulations about orange juice facts we are not discussing "small beer".
 The orange juice facts are that a glass of orange juice every day - freshly squeezed, including the pulp - can and does make the difference between getting cancer, arthritis, colds and hayfever, and having a happy and healthy prostate gland, to mention just a few.